MaxwellSam/HydrEAU-viewer-StreamLit-APP-/README.md

 ### Or use run.sh

-Execute on the command in a shell bash `sh run.sh`
+Execute this command in a shell bash `sh run.sh`

 *<u>note:</u> to run python script this file use the variable ***python3***, or if this one is not found it will try with the varibale ***python***.
 Then, be sure you have this variables in your env and they are pointing on the right python version.*